-Ak Lu’um is a non-profit organization and is not privately owned.
-Waldorf schools are part of an international movement, though not part of a regulated organization.
-The schools are united by the shared dedication to the Waldorf curriculum and pedagogy and a conviction that this schooling can help children to become freethinking, socially responsible, and strong-willed adults.
+Ak Lu’um is a non-profit foundation without private owners.
+Waldorf schools are part of an international movement but not of a regulated organization.
+Schools are twinned through the implementation of Waldorf pedagogy and curriculum and convinced that this education will help children to be responsible adults, free in their thinking and strong in their will.

-There is no school director or headmaster.
-Instead, the responsibility for running the school is shared by the faculty of teachers, along with other staff.
-They make decisions regarding the social, administrative, and educational life of the school.
-The faculty and staff also study together aspects of Waldorf education.
-The College of Teachers is composed of experienced faculty members who are particularly committed to the destiny of the school.
-This group is responsible for the educational policies and management of human and material resources.
+There is no director; instead, the responsibility of leading the school is embraced by the faculty of teachers and staff.
+They make decisions regarding the social, administrative and pedological.
+They also study Waldorf pedagogy together.
+The Teacher Association is composed of experienced faculty members, committed to the fate of the school.
+This group is the one who regulates educational policies and the administration of human and material resources.

 Questions about the curriculum, discipline, homework, work or volunteer work in class and education Waldorf:

 Questions about school policies, procedures, rules and teacher performance: